iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> this app as well as so many others show i downloaded them when i infact have not<br> :date: __2021-03-10 03:18:24__

 > I am deleting this app.
 I get 6 or more notifications a day when we are getting 2-4 inches of snow.
 It wakes me in the middle of the night to update when I have already recieved the same notification before.
 It's too bad, I liked getting the bitter windchill warning.
 If the weather was serious it would be fine but I don't consider 4 inches of snow a blizzard.<br> :date: __2021-02-22 00:50:48__

 > Into a busy season and it's worse (after weather alert this morning there have been at least 5 false/blank alerts).
 Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
 That's probably FEMA but still seriously downgrades usefulness.
 So problematic that other weather apps are needed for safety.<br> :date: __2021-02-15 23:00:29__